-- to adopt a 'whole organisation approach' described in an annual plan or pledge that is reviewed by the Board and to have staff wellbeing on all Board agendas. - to appoint a Mental Health and Wellbeing Lead on the Board and workplace champions in key parts of the organisation and to have staff wellbeing on all team meeting agendas. - to promote staff wellbeing by engaging proactively with staff, identifying and offering wellbeing initiatives following the 5 Ways to Wellbeing (developed by the New Economics Foundation see Appendix A), e.g. keeping active, organising social events, CPD events on wellbeing, volunteering or fundraising etc. - to provide training for line managers and all staff to raise mental health awareness and support better wellbeing. - to have fair and non-discriminatory recruitment practices and to welcome applications from people with mental health conditions. - to identify and effectively address sources of stress in the workplace following the Health and Safety Executive (HSE) stress at work guidance e.g. flexible working, appropriate induction, training when roles change, training on customer care etc.
+- to adopt a 'whole organisation approach' described in an annual plan or pledge that is reviewed by the Board and to have staff wellbeing on all Board agendas. - to appoint a Mental Health and Wellbeing Lead on the Board and workplace champions in key parts of the organisation and to have staff wellbeing on all team meeting agendas. - to promote staff wellbeing by engaging proactively with staff, identifying and offering wellbeing initiatives following the 5 Ways to Wellbeing (developed by the New Economics Foundation see Appendix A), e.g. keeping active, organising social events, CPD events on wellbeing, volunteering or fundraising etc. - to provide training for line managers and all staff to raise mental health awareness and support better wellbeing. - to have fair and non-discriminatory recruitment practices and to welcome applications from people with mental health conditions. - to identify and effectively address sources of stress in the workplace following the Health and Safety Executive (HSE) stress at work guidance e.g. flexible working, appropriate induction, training when roles change, training on customer care etc. - to ask regularly about employees' wellbeing; to be aware of common mental health conditions and the impact these can have at work; to talk with employees about their work in the context of their mental health and wellbeing; to make reasonable adjustments to work during periods of poor mental health or recovery; to comply with the Equality Act 2010. - to enable conversations about mental health without stigma.

-Document Name PD 14 Mental Health Wellbeing Policy Date Created 01/01/2020 Version Number 05 Revision Date 01/01/2024
+Document Name PD 14 Mental Health Wellbeing Policy Date Created 01/01/2020 Version Number 07 Revision Date 20/05/2025